Gwinnett Tourism Education Program (GTEP)

 - An all-day familiarization tour of Gwinnett County

-- Upon completion of the classroom training, Infinite Energy Center tour and the familiarization tour program participants will receive certification as a Gwinnett Certified Tourism Specialist (GCTS)
+- Upon completion of the classroom training, Downtown City Tour and the familiarization tour program participants will receive certification as a Gwinnett Certified Tourism Specialist (GCTS)

 - In addition to the certification program, a series of enrichment seminars are offered, and topics include customer service training, travel packaging, quick and easy Spanish for the hospitality industry, business etiquette, stress management, time management, conflict resolution, Microsoft computer classes, sales, greening your hotel, Community Improvement District updates, crime prevention and other topics selected by the hospitality community